-a You must know the helicopter's limitations and your own - HEED THEM BOTH.
+You must be aware of the helicopter's limitations and your own !!!

-b Experienced fixed wing pilots, but with low helicopter hours, may be confident and relaxed in the air but will not yet have developed the reflex responses, control feel, coordination and sensitivity necessary in a helicopter.
+Experienced fixed wing pilots, but with low helicopter hours, may be confident and relaxed in the air but will not yet have developed the reflex responses, control feel, co-ordination and sensitivity necessary in a helicopter.
 They may well react incorrectly to a low rotor rpm warning.
-(See para 2.2 and 4.9b.)
 A more cautious approach is necessary.